golemfoundation/octant/README.md

 ```bash
 GOERLI_PRIVATE_KEY=<your private key>
 ```
-Send Test GLM
+Send Test GLM.
 ```bash
 npx hardhat --network goerli send-glm --recipient <recipient address>
 ```

 ## Known technical problems
 ### client
-Typechain combines responses from contracts so that array and object are joined together, e.g.:
+Typechain combines responses from contracts so that an array and object are joined together, e.g.:
 ```
 export type AllocationStructOutput = [BigNumber, BigNumber] & {
     allocation: BigNumber;
     proposalId: BigNumber;
 };
 ```
-The problem with this approach is that `react-query` package used for fetching and managing data from contracts does drop the latter object part on all but first after rerender requests.
+The problem with this approach is that the `react-query` package used for fetching and managing data from contracts does drop the latter object part on all but first after rerender requests.
 Hence, the remapping of array elements to named variables is required during response parsing phase.